 Profile Discretion Rating: 9

-The Tena Super Slip is very easy to conceal under clothing.
+The Tena Super Stretch is very easy to conceal under clothing.
 The only notable aspect that would standout is its relatively high rise above the waistline.
 Otherwise, it easily fit under normal clothing and would likely work for all but the tightest fitting pants.
 Given it’s mid-range absorbency it feels like a safe bet where discretion is a top priority.